Not all distributors are created equal. There are good and not-so-good distributors.

 Getting into a distributor’s catalog is a difficult task.
 It is a very competitive segment, and good distributors are careful to only take on clients whom they feel will be successful.
 Every successful publisher increases a distributor’s reputation; an unsuccessful publisher can drive a distributor’s reputation down.

-1.)
+What you can do when approaching distributors to improve your chances:1.)
 Have your book/advanced reader copy professionally designed.
 Packaging is key to all products including books, so a professional design is a must.

 2.)
 Have your book professionally edited.
 Do not use your cousin Susie who’s an English teacher at your local high school as your editor.
 You need a professional to help you make your book the best it can be from a content standpoint.